 Notify the following of your loved one’s death:

 • The Social Security Administration: If the deceased was receiving Social Security benefits, you need to stop the checks.
 Some family members may be eligible for death benefits from Social Security.
-Generally, funeral directors report deaths to the Social Security Administration, but, ultimately, it's the survivors’ responsibility to ensure the SSA is informed.
+Generally, funeral directors report deaths to the Social Security Administration, but, ultimately, it’s the survivors’ responsibility to ensure the SSA is informed.
 Call the SSA at 1-800-772-1213 to report the death, or visit your local SSA office to do so.
-The agency will let Medicaid know that your loved one died.
+The agency will let Medicare know that your loved one died.

 • Life insurance companies: You’ll need a death certificate and policy numbers to make claims on any policies the deceased had.

 - Financial advisers, stockbrokers: Determine the beneficiary listed on accounts.
 Depending on the type of asset, the beneficiary may get access to the account or benefit simply by filling out appropriate forms and providing a copy of the death certificate (no executor needed).
 While access to the money is straightforward, there are tax consequences to keep in mind.
 You will be responsible for paying any taxes earned by the account once your loved one dies.
 Keep in mind, the tax burden could be significant on a well-funded investment account.

 Cancel driver’s license

-This removes the deceased's name from the records of the Department of Motor Vehicles and prevents identity theft.
-Contact the local DMV for specific instructions, but you'll need a copy of the death certificate.
+This removes the deceased’s name from the records of the department of motor vehicles and prevents identity theft.
+Contact the agency for specific instructions, but you’ll need a copy of the death certificate.
 Keep a copy of the canceled driver’s license in your records.
 You may need it to close or access accounts that belonged to the deceased.